 Pronouns: she/her/hers

-Language: German, Ukrainian, Russian, French
+Language: German, Ukrainian, Polish

-About: After finishing her BA and MA in Lviv, Ukraine, Oksana Stoychuk worked as an interpreter in many cultural institutions across Europe and as lecturer at Ivan Franko National University of Lviv and the Ukrainian Catholic University.
-In 2011 she enrolled in the Friedrich Schlegel Graduate School of Literary Studies at the Freie Universität Berlin, writing her dissertation on “Transcultural Berlin Literature after 1989”.
-In 2012/2013 she received a research fellowship at the University of Cambridge.
-In January 2017, she defended her PhD at the Freie Universität Berlin.
-Her multiple experiences of migration and multilingual background shaped her research and teaching interests.
-Combining literary, cultural, migration, and urban studies, her research focuses on narratives of belonging in contemporary literature, specifically in works written on and in Berlin between the 1960s and today.
-Analyzing the literature of ‘guest workers’, migrants, and refugees in Berlin, Oksana Stoychuk investigates the transformation of such notions as culture, nation, belonging, and community in contemporary German literature and culture.
-Currently, she is preparing her book for publication.
+About: After completing her BA and MA in Lviv, Ukraine, Oksana Stoychuk worked as an interpreter in various cultural institutions across Europe and as a lecturer at Ivan Franko National University of Lviv and the Ukrainian Catholic University.
+In 2011, she enrolled in the Friedrich Schlegel Graduate School of Literary Studies at Freie Universität Berlin, where she wrote her dissertation on ‘Transcultural Berlin Literature after 1989.’
+In 2012/2013, she received a research fellowship at the University of Cambridge.
+In January 2017, she defended her PhD at Freie Universität Berlin.
+Before joining UW Madison, Oksana also gained experience as an academic manager, working at Dahlem Research School, supporting various PhD programs in humanities at Freie Universität Berlin.

 Education: